From TV Animation - One Piece: Set Sail Pirate Crew!

 From TV animation - One Piece: Set Sail Pirate Crew!
 (From TV animation とびだせ海賊団！, From TV Animation - Wan Pīsu: Tobidase Kaizoku-dan!) is a Japan-exclusive role-playing game published by Bandai for the PlayStation.
-It is the fourth game to be based on the One Piece manga and anime.
-This game's introduction uses the theme song Believe from the One Piece Anime.
+It is the fourth game to be based on the One Piece manga and its anime adaptation.
+This game's introduction uses the theme song Believe from the One Piece anime.

 Plot

 In story mode, Luffy and his gang of pirates go on a journey to find the treasure called "Inishie no Kakera".

 Gameplay

 Starting a New Game

 When a new game begins, Luffy will introduce himself and tell the player about the world of One Piece.
 The player will then create a three different characters (a hero and a male and female partner).

 Hero Stat Types

 Luffy Type: Buggy Type: Kuro Type: Krieg Type: Arlong Type: